edgio-docs/edgio-docs/src/guides/v7/security/security_applications.md

       Standard security practices dictate that measures should be taken to prevent sensitive data (e.g., credit card information or passwords) from being passed as clear text from the client to your origin server.
 Another incentive for encrypting sensitive data is that it will be logged by our system when an alert is triggered as a result of this data.
 If sensitive data cannot be encrypted or obfuscated, then it is strongly recommended to contact our technical customer support to disable logging for the **Matched Value** field.

     </Callout>
--   Allows you to keep your applications secure with known configurations and audit new access rules, API security rules, custom rules, and managed rules without impacting production traffic.
-Use the **Threats** tab of the **Security** dashboard to isolate and analyze threats detected as a result of an audit of new access rules,  API security rules, custom rules, and managed rules.
+-   Allows you to keep your applications secure with known configurations and audit new access rules, API Security rules, custom rules, and managed rules without impacting production traffic.
+Use the **Threats** tab of the **Security** dashboard to isolate and analyze threats detected as a result of an audit of new access rules,  API Security rules, custom rules, and managed rules.

     <Callout type="info">